AlfredoSequeida/hints/README.md

 ## Setup

 1. Follow the setup instructions for your window system [here](https://github.com/AlfredoSequeida/hints/wiki/Window-Manager-and-Desktop-Environment-Setup-Guide).
+2. Confirm that the uinput kernel module is loaded.
+If it is not `sudo modprobe uinput && echo "uinput" | sudo tee /etc/modules-load.d/uinput.conf`
-2. At this point, hints should be installed, you can verify this by running `hints` in your shell.
+3. At this point, hints should be installed, you can verify this by running `hints` in your shell.
 If you still don't see any hints, the application you're testing could need a bit of extra setup.
 Please see the [Help,-hints-doesn't-work-with-X-application](https://github.com/AlfredoSequeida/hints/wiki/Help,-hints-doesn't-work-with-X-application) page in the wiki.

 # Documentation